brutus/boozelib/README.md

 # Development Setup

-[pipenv] is used to manage a _virtual environment_ for the development setup.
+[Poetry] is used to manage a _virtual environment_ for the development setup.

 A `Makefile` is provided, that collects some common tasks.
 You have to run the following **once**, to setup your environment: